gpozzi/machine-learning/projects/nlp/README.md

-# Project at a glance
+# Project at a glance: Natural Language Processing 💬

 The goal of this project is to deepen what was developed in project 01 [("First Machine Learning model")](https://github.com/gpozzi/machine-learning/tree/master/Project%2001) by applying the incorporated techniques (Data Transformation, Hyperparameter Optimization, Advanced Models, etc.) to generate a model that has a better performance than the model generated in the previous project.